 "The work of Biosphere Expeditions on the Musandam coral reefs has had a great impact in the region regarding the collection of scientific data and the creation of a marine protected area in a remote and little touched area of the sea.
 In addition there has also been a great increase in environmental awareness about this important underwater habitat - both locally through the creation of scholarships and educational programmes and influencing decision-makers, as well as internationally through the involvement of volunteers from all over the world.
-Biosphere Expeditions unite in an exemplary way in all their projects two important subjects - science and awareness."
+Biosphere Expeditions unites in an exemplary way in all their projects (including this scuba diving marine conservation project) two important subjects - science and awareness."

 Rita Bento, marine biologist, Emirates Diving Association, UAE